Jean-Joël Perrier-Doumbé

-Jean-Joël Perrier-Doumbé (born 27 September 1978) is a former footballer who played as a right-back.
+Jean-Joël Perrier-Doumbé (born 27 September 1978) is a former professional footballer who played as a right-back.
 Born in France, he gained 20 caps for Cameroon, qualifying through heritage.

 Club career

 Early career

 Born in Paris, Perrier-Doumbé started his career at Auxerre, making over 50 first-team appearances before moving to Rennes in 2004.
 He quickly became a first-team regular at the Stade de la Route de Lorient, making 27 appearances in Ligue 1 in the 2005–06 season.

 However, the Cameroon international found first team opportunities limited during the first half of the 2006–07 campaign after missing the opening stages of the season due to an arm injury sustained in a pre-season friendly.
 The arrival of Dutch defender Mario Melchiot provided strong competition for the right-back berth and Perrier-Doumbé was linked with moves away.

 Loan spell with Celtic

 On 12 January 2007, it was reported that Perrier-Doumbé had been on trial with Celtic, while Premier League side Bolton Wanderers were also credited with an interest.
 On 25 January, it was confirmed that Perrier-Doumbé would join Celtic, initially on loan until the end of the season, with an option to sign for an additional two years after the completion of the loan.

 On arrival at Celtic, Perrier-Doumbé found first team opportunities limited and began as a reserve team player.
 However, injuries to Mark Wilson and Gary Caldwell gave the Cameroonian a chance and he made his way into the first team, although not until after Celtic had already won the league.
 He scored the winning goal in the Scottish Cup final against Dunfermline Athletic on 26 May 2007, his first senior goal in club football.

 In July 2007, after his contract with Rennes expired, it was reported that Perrier-Doumbé was in talks with Sheffield United on the recommendation of Celtic manager Gordon Strachan after he had refused to pay a fee for Perrier-Doumbé.
 Celtic were expected to sign him on a three-year deal but, due to a clause in the loan contract, the club would have had to pay £400,000; any other club was available to sign him for free.

-However, after playing for the Blades in a pre-season friendly against Alfreton Town, manager Bryan Robson decided to not to offer him a contract.
+However, after playing for the Blades in a pre-season friendly against Alfreton Town, manager Bryan Robson decided not to offer him a contract.